garethjmsaunders/digital-code-style-guide/javascript.md

 ```

-## Don't use `eval`
+### 2.6 Don't use `eval`

 <sub>From [JSLint][].</sub>

 `eval` is probably the most misused feature of JavaScript, because there is almost always a better way to achieve the same thing.
 See the [JSLint article](https://jslinterrors.com/eval-is-evil) for more information.

-# 2. Formatting
+## 3. Formatting

-## Spaces vs Tabs
+### 3.1 Spaces vs tabs

 <sub>From [JSLint][].</sub>

-Use only spaces, and indent 2 spaces at a time.
+Use only spaces, and indent FOUR (4) spaces at a time.

-We use spaces for indentation.
+Use spaces for indentation.
 Do not use tabs in your code.
 You should set your editor to emit spaces when you hit the tab key.

-## Blocks
+### 3.2 Blocks

 <sub>Based on requirements from [JSLint][].</sub>

 Use explicit blocks for `if`, `while`, `do` and `for` statements.
-Always start your curly braces on the same line as whatever they're opening, and leave the closing brace on it's own line.
+Always start your curly braces on the same line as whatever they're opening, and leave the closing brace on its own line.
 For example:

 ```
 // Good